CROPP FY16 Program Elements

 - Regarding alternates, it may be helpful to informally identify an individual who could attend the event if some unanticipated condition prevents the original traveler from participating.
 It is important to recognize that, due to logistics (visa, airfare, accommodations, et al.), it may not be feasible to substitute another person depending upon when the contingency is identified and how much time remains prior to the event.
 (Note: Alternate information is no longer required to be added to the Trip Proposal form).

-- Within three (3) weeks of the return date,
+- Within three (3) weeks of the return date (or event termination),

-- Ensure that the participant(s) collect information and collaborate to complete the online DRAFT Trip Assessment form;
+- Ensure that the participant(s) collect information and collaborate to complete the online DRAFT Trip/Event Assessment form;

 - After verifying proper form completion, ensure that the assessment meets the approval of the structure/organization's leadership; and

-- Notify the CROPP Program Administrators when the form is ready for submission.
+- Notify the CROPP Program Administrators when the form is approved internally.

 Program Administrator Responsibilities